30 Apr The 14 Most Powerful TED Talks Videos for Disruptive Career Change & Making a Difference

 TED is one of my favorite organizations on the planet.

-What their 2-18 minute-long talks have done for the distribution of ideas, disruptive thinking and creativity is something I’ll never fully be able to get my head around.
+What their 2- to 18-minute-long talks and videos have done for the distribution of ideas, disruptive thinking and creativity is something I’ll never fully be able to get my head around.

 They’ve helped me launch businesses, run ultra marathons, connect with world-changers and even kept me from having a breakdown from time to time…